-We're working to support an innovative and adaptable farming community so we call all deal with challenges and embrace new opportunities.
+- support an innovative and adaptable farming community to deal with challenges and embrace new opportunities.

-Council's Community Strategic Plan 2017- 2027(PDF, 4MB) identifies the need to lead and engage the community to raise awareness and improve sustainable management of the environment, including agricultural land.
+Council's Community Strategic Plan 2017- 2027(PDF, 4MB) identifies the need to engage and support the community to raise awareness and improve sustainable management of the environment, including agricultural land.
 The Sustainable Agriculture Program is a response to these community objectives.

-This includes education programs, on-ground research and demonstration projects, policy work and advocacy.
+Council’s Sustainable Agriculture Program helps to deliver education programs, on-ground research and demonstration projects, policy work and advocacy (among others).

 Sustainable Agriculture Small Grants Program